War in Afghanistan (2001–2021): Influence of non-NATO actors

-American public misleading
+Misleading the American public

-In December 2019 The Washington Post published 2,000 pages of government documents, mostly transcripts of interviews with more than 400 key figures involved in prosecuting the Afghanistan war.
+In 2019, The Washington Post published 2,000 pages of government documents, mostly transcripts of interviews with more than 400 key figures involved in prosecuting the war.
 According to the Post and The Guardian, the documents (dubbed the Afghanistan Papers) showed that US officials consistently and deliberately misled the American public about the unwinnable nature of the conflict, and some commentators and foreign policy experts subsequently drew comparisons to the release of the Pentagon Papers.

 Foreign support for the Taliban

 Pakistan

-The Taliban's victory was facilitated in support from Pakistan.
-Although Pakistan was a major US ally before and after the 2001 invasion of Afghanistan, elements of the Pakistan government (including the military and intelligence services) have for decades maintained strong logistical and tactical ties with Taliban militants, and this support helped support the insurgency in Afghanistan.
-For example, the Haqqani Network, a Taliban affiliate based on Pakistan, had strong support from Inter-Services Intelligence, the Pakistan intelligence agency.
-Taliban leaders found a safe haven in Pakistan, lived in the country, transacted business and earned funds there, and received medical treatment there.
+The Taliban's victory was aided by Pakistan.
+Although Pakistan was a major US ally before and after the 2001 invasion, elements of its military and intelligence services have, for decades, maintained strong ties with Taliban militants, and this support helped the insurgency in Afghanistan.
+For example, the Haqqani Network had strong support from the ISI.
+Taliban leaders found a safe haven in Pakistan; they lived there, doing business, earning funds, and receiving medical care.
 Some elements of the Pakistani establishment sympathized with Taliban ideology, and many Pakistan officials considered the Taliban as an asset against India.
-Bruce Riedel noted that "The Pakistan Army believes Afghanistan provides strategic depth against India, which is their obsession."

 Russia and Iran

-In the initial aftermath of the September 11, 2001, attacks, Iranian forces, led by Revolutionary Guard Commander Qassem Suleimani initially cooperated, secretly, with American officials against Al-Qaeda operatives and the Taliban, but that cooperation ended after the Axis of Evil Speech on January 29, 2002, which included calling Iran a major state sponsor of terror and threat to peace in the region.
-Afterwards, Iranian forces became increasingly hostile to American forces in the region.
+After 9/11, Iranian forces led by Qasem Soleimani initially cooperated, secretly, with American officials against al-Qaeda and the Taliban, but that cooperation ended after Bush's "axis of evil" speech" on January 29, 2002, which labeled Iran a state sponsor of terror and threat to regional peace.
+Afterwards, Iran became increasingly hostile to American forces in the region.

-Antonio Giustozzi, a senior research fellow at Royal United Services Institute on terrorism and conflict, wrote, "Both the Russians and the Iranians helped the Taliban advance at a breakneck pace in May–August 2021.
+Terrorism analyst Antonio Giustozzi of the Royal United Services Institute wrote: "Both the Russians and the Iranians helped the Taliban advance at a breakneck pace in May–August 2021.
 They contributed to funding and equipping them, but perhaps even more importantly they helped them by brokering deals with parties, groups, and personalities close to either country, or even both. [...]
 The Revolutionary Guards helped the Taliban's advance in western Afghanistan, including by lobbying various strongmen and militia commanders linked to Iran not to resist the Taliban."